7Block Labs

 5) Verifiable training and usage proofs (ZK + TEEs)

-• ZK proofs of training steps (zk‑PoT) or gradient‑progress attestations increasingly practical: recent work shows scalable PoT, ZK‑backed federated learning consensus, and backdoor‑detection proofs of training steps.
-Use ZK where counterparties don’t want to trust a platform operator. (arxiv.org)
+• ZK proofs of training steps (zk‑PoT) and gradient‑progress attestations are getting pretty practical these days.
+Some recent studies showcase scalable PoT, ZK-backed federated learning consensus, and even backdoor-detection proofs for training steps.
+Basically, if you're in a scenario where parties don't want to trust a platform operator, that's where ZK can shine.
+Check it out here: (arxiv.org)

 6) GTM and procurement enablement

-• License catalog: show price points informed by the market (e.g., Reddit’s disclosed multi‑year licensing; Shutterstock/media licensing trend), and let procurement compare “compute‑to‑data vs. raw egress” SKUs. (techcrunch.com)
+• License catalog: Let’s showcase those price points based on what’s happening in the market.
+For example, we can highlight Reddit’s multi-year licensing deals and the trend in media licensing from Shutterstock.
+This way, procurement can easily compare “compute-to-data vs. raw egress” SKUs. (techcrunch.com)

-• Audit pack: include C2PA validation logs, TEE attestations, ZK proof digests, model “training data summary,” and revocation history.
+• Audit pack: We should pack in all the essentials like C2PA validation logs, TEE attestations, ZK proof digests, a summary of model training data, and the history of revocations.

-• RFP bundle: clause library for opt‑outs, takedown SLAs, and “publication of training data summary” obligations where GPAI rules apply. (aiacto.eu)
+• RFP bundle: How about creating a clause library for things like opt-outs, takedown SLAs, and obligations around “publication of training data summaries” where GPAI rules come into play? (aiacto.eu)

-• Internal links to action: dApp development, asset tokenization, token development services.
+• Internal links to action: Check out these links for more on dApp development, asset tokenization, and token development services.

 Practical architectures (with 2026 realities)